cawleyflower/testDocs/content/CumulusLinux/Layer_1_and_Switch_Ports/DHCP_Relays.md

 is typically shared amongst all racks.
 Most EVPN ToR deployments only possess a single unique IP address, which is the loopback IP address.

-RFC 3527 enables the DHCP server to react to these environments by introducing a new parameter to the DHCP header called the link selection sub-option, which is built by the DHCP relay agent.
+[RFC 3527](https://tools.ietf.org/html/rfc3527) enables the DHCP server to react to these environments by introducing a new parameter to the DHCP header called the *link selection sub-option*, which is built by the DHCP relay agent.
 The link selection sub-option takes on the normal role of the giaddr in relaying to the DHCP server which subnet is correlated to the DHCP request.
 When using this sub-option, the giaddr continues to be present but only relays the return IP address that is to be used by the DHCP server; the giaddr becomes the unique loopback IP address.

 When enabling RFC 3527 support, you can specify an interface, such as the loopback interface or a switchport interface to be used as the